|

 after the apostles or emissaries left.

+Does the Bible say how elders in a church should behave in a meeting?
 Look what Paul says about polity in the Corinthian church.
 (Now, remember that he is

 writing to them because of chaos and confusion in the church, and he is telling them how